onqtam/headjack/docs/quotes_and_notes/UNSORTED.md

 We need to scale trust beyond national borders - a single unified identity meta-network

-We can train AI for prediction of anything that we have already organised a prediction market about that thing with identity

 Alignment is about reducing the friction of cooperation - we need a global trust network

 Markets are for satisfying desires around scarcity